MOPD Information and Referral Services

 - Could you benefit from Assistive Devices that may support you in self-care such as bathing and using the toilet independently?

 Do you need improved nutrition and hot meals delivered to your door?

 To get the tools you’ll need to stay independent in your home?

 Call MOPD at 311 or email MOPDResources@cityofchicago.org for more information.
-The Mayor’s Office for People with Disabilities can offer homemaker services (for a dollar an hour), assistive technology, home delivered meals and case management for people with disabilities living in the City of Chicago who is not receiving services from DHS’s Division of Rehabilitation Services and are under the age of 60.
+The Mayor’s Office for People with Disabilities can offer personal assistant services (for a dollar an hour), assistive devices, home-delivered meals and case management for people with disabilities living in the City of Chicago who is not receiving services from DHS’s Division of Rehabilitation Services and are under the age of 60.